Japan Fall Foliage 2025/2026: How to Plan the Perfect Autumn Trip

 4. Tokyo – Stroll Through Autumn Gardens

-• Best time to view: Mid-November to Early December
+• Best time to view: Late November to Early December

 Fall in Tokyo isn't just about chasing color—it's about how you enjoy its gardens and the outdoors at a relaxed pace.